niolabs/docs/docs/api/conventions.md

 If you want to secure your project and its API, you should change these user names and passwords and specify permissions.

-You can set up the location of your users and permissions files in the `[security]` section of the `nio.conf` file.
+You can set up the location of your users and permissions files in the `[security]` section of the `nio.conf` file, which uses YAML.

 ```
 [security]